andieleee/CPE487/FinalProject/README.md

 * 3.5mm Speaker

 ## How to Run
-1. Create a new RTL project in Vivado called Piano
+1. Create a new RTL project in Vivado called Keyboard
     - Create five sources files of type VHDL called dac_if.vhd, keypad.vhd, siren.vhd, tone.vhd, wail.vhd
     - Create a constraint file of type XDC called siren.xdc
     - Choose Nexys A7-100T trainer board for the project